KostiantynO/KostiantynO/README.md

-Certainly, not a bot ◕‿◕✿
+Certainly, not a bot ◕‿◕✿, but a dev nerd, I like TS and Next.